grafana/azure-data-explorer-datasource/README.md

 6. Click the `Save & Test` button.
 After a few seconds once Grafana has successfully connected then choose the default database and save again.

 The on-behalf-of switch makes Grafana propagate client credentials to ADX with a token exchange.
 When enabled the service account (Client ID) impersonates the user by augmenting the access token.
+See `./doc/on-behalf-of.md` for details.

 ## Writing Queries